Sarah Beaumont: Storylines

 Sarah, feeling depressed at work one day is comforted by Karl and the pair share a kiss.
 Karl tells Sarah he is a married man and nothing can come of it and Sarah quickly agrees to forget it, but she cannot and things are tense in the surgery.
 Several sets of circumstances cause Karl and Sarah to be thrown together, arousing suspicion.
 Sarah becomes increasingly distressed about the situation and leaves town.
 Toadie tracks her to a caravan park and she enlists his help in avoiding Karl.
 Karl finds out from Toadie where Sarah is staying and visits Sarah to convince her to return home.
-After sharing a meal Karl decides that they've both had to much wine to drive home that night.
+After sharing a meal Karl decides that they've both had too much wine to drive home that night.
 He books them separate rooms at a nearby hotel for the night.
 After Toadie hears from Karl's son, Billy (Jesse Spencer) that Karl spent the night at a hotel he lets slip that Karl must have spent the night with Sarah.
 Billy then tells his mother, Susan, who throws Karl out.
 Sarah completes her nursing diploma and begins working at Erinsborough Hospital.
 She meets Alex Fenton (Guy Hooper) and they begin dating.
 However, the relationship ends when Sarah learns that Alex has been seeing Karen Oldman (Pia Miranda) too.
 Sarah is stalked by Richard Downing (John Arnold), a psychiatric patient from the hospital who had become obsessed with her.
 Sarah decides not to press charges when Richard is arrested.
 After resuscitating Deidre Kaufmann (Lidia Faranda), a patient who went into cardiac arrest, Sarah is reprimanded by the hospital board as she is not qualified enough to perform such procedures.
 She is suspended and Karl tells her to fight for her job.